CosmosContracts/juno/readme.md

-**Distribution**
+**Genesis Distribution**

-A 1:1 stakedrop is distributed to $ATOM holders, giving 100% of the $JUNO supply to staked $ATOM balances that had their assets bonded at the time of the Stargate snapshot on Feb.
+A 1:1 stakedrop is allocated to $ATOM stakers, giving the $JUNO genesis supply to staked $ATOM balances that had their assets bonded at the time of the Stargate snapshot on Feb.
 18th 6:00 PM UTC.
-Addresses that qualify will be included in the JUNO genesis block at launch.
+Addresses that qualify are included in the JUNO genesis block at launch.
-Exchange validators that failed to vote on prop #37 (Stargate upgrade) will be excluded from the genesis allocation.
-Including delegators bonding ATOM to those exchange validators.
-Additionally any unbonded ATOM at the time of the snapshot will be excluded.
+All exchange validators & their delegators are excluded from the genesis allocation.
+Additionally any unbonded ATOM at the time of the snapshot is excluded.
-A whale cap was voted in by the community, effectively hard-capping $ATOM accounts at 50 thousand $ATOM in order to ensure a less top heavy distribution.
+A whale cap was voted in by the community, effectively hard-capping $ATOM accounts at 50 thousand $ATOM in order to ensure a less top heavy allocation.
-10% of the supply difference to be allocated to a multisig committee address for the funding of a core-development efforts.
+Approx 10% of the supply difference is allocated to the development multisig committee address for the funding of a core-development efforts.
 The remaining 90% of the excess supply to be allocated in the following ways (20 million $Juno community pool, Smart contract competition 2.373.341,66 million to be managed/distributed by the multi-sig committee.
 The remaining difference will not be included in the genesis file ie. burned)

 **Asset & network metrics**